varunbh79/Real-Time-Stock-Data/README.md

-# New-Spring-Boot-Project
+# Real Time Stock Data
-Spring Boot Rabbit MQ
+Spring Boot Project

-This Project is developed on Spring Boot Framework dealing with Messaging Queue which is in this case Rabbit-MQ .
-Customizable Producer and Consumer Components are available.
-There are two listener components one is the traditional listener and other one is the annotated based listener.
-Properties file can serve queue_names to the annotated based listener class.
+This Project is developed on Spring Boot Framework along with various technologies.
+This application gives real time stock updates based on NYSE it reads the list of companies from properties file and processes the results through WebClient.
+IEX cloud provides real time updates of stocks.